Tony Mazzocchi: Passage of OSHA and other political work

 In the 1960s, Mazzocchi was one of the first labor leaders to begin building strong ties with the environmental movement, an effort which paid off in the passage of major federal worker legislation.
 In 1962, he read Rachel Carson's book, Silent Spring.
 Mazzocchi reasoned that if small doses of the chemicals discussed in Silent Spring caused harm, the workers who received large doses in manufacturing plants must be in medical danger.

 Mazzocchi used this insight to begin building support in the environmental movement for worker health and safety.
 He began pushing the labor movement to support environmentalists.

 Mazzocchi became a national staffer in 1965.
 That year, long-time OCAW president O.A.
 Knight retired.
 Secretary-Treasurer Alvin F. Grospiron ran for president, and Mazzocchi strongly backed his candidacy.
 The election was a bitter one.
 Knight had allowed the Central Intelligence Agency to use the union as a cover for covert operations, and had accepted large sums of money from the agency.
-Because of his support for Gospiron, Mazzocchi was appointed OCAW's Citizenship-Legislative Director in 1965.
+Because of his support for Grospiron, Mazzocchi was appointed OCAW's Citizenship-Legislative Director in 1965.
 He used his position to push strongly for health and safety language in union contracts, as well as for state and federal legislation on the issue.

 In 1969 and 1970, he organized a series of public meetings in which OCAW and other union members testified about the chemicals they were handling and the health problems they were having.
-Scientists also testified at these public hearings about the danger of these chemicals.
+Scientists also testified about the danger of these chemicals.
 The public meetings gained widespread press attention.
 Mazzocchi also used the hearings to help educate workers on the legislative process, and trained them to act as lobbyists for federal health and safety legislation.
 The media attention and pressure from union members provided critical support for congressional attempts to pass comprehensive occupational health and safety legislation.
 In December 1970, Congress enacted and President Richard Nixon signed the Occupational Safety and Health Act (OSHA).
 Nixon specifically cited Mazzocchi's leadership and grassroots organizing efforts as key in winning passage of the Act.

 Because of his strong ties to the environmental movement, Mazzocchi was named chair of the first Earth Day rally in New York City on April 22, 1970.